Třeboň: Economy

-Třeboň is a tourist destination, and this is the area's major economic activity, along with agriculture, the spa industry and other services.
+Tourism is Třeboň's major economic activity, along with agriculture, the spa industry and other services.

 The State Regional Archive for South Bohemia is based here, where genealogical studies about people born in the South Bohemian Region may be conducted.
-The archive was held at the 15th-century Třeboň castle for many years, although a substantial portion was moved to the municipal offices in 2014.
+The archive was held at the Třeboň Castle for many years, although a substantial portion was moved to the municipal offices in 2014.